Archives: Services

 Homeward Bound

 After our Summer hiatus with picnics and BBQs, the Lakeshore Unitarian Universalist Congregation is homeward bound, returning to our regular Sunday morning services.
-Christopher Thomson, one of our members and a long-settled immigrant in Québec, will talk about the personal journeys we make in our lives. … read more.
+Christopher Thomson, one of our members and a long-settled immigrant in Québec, will talk about the personal journeys we make in our lives.
+Leaving our first home to go into the world, yet … Continue reading Homeward Bound

 Intergenerational Service

 A long-standing Lakeshore tradition is closing the service year with an Intergenerational service organized, scripted and led by the children and youth of our community.
-Again, this year we look forward to the creativity and energy which our young folks deploy in finishing the year … read more.
+Again, this year we look forward to the creativity and energy which our young folks deploy in finishing the year en beauté.
+The year-end picnic follows this service.
+Service leader: … Continue reading Intergenerational Service

 My Mom is Superwoman!

 Judi Richards, singer songwriter, mother and grandmother, will speak about her childhood in the suburbs of Toronto, her family, and most of all her mother who was her very first model of “Superwoman” in the 1950s.
-Trained in classical ballet, Judi became a choreographer, … read more.
+Trained in classical ballet, Judi became a choreographer, comedienne, a singer, and a song-writer, all of which demonstrate her eclectic, … Continue reading My Mom is Superwoman!